Skip to Content

 A mammogram is an imaging procedure where low-dose X-rays are used to examine breast tissue.
 Specially trained doctors (radiologists) interpret these imaging results to determine if there are any abnormalities in the breast.

-Typically, women 40 years old and older are advised to get annual screening mammograms.
-Annual mammograms are extremely important to find any evidence of breast cancer at an early stage, improving the likelihood of successful treatments.
+• Screening mammogram – Typically, women 40 years old and older are advised to get annual screening mammograms.
+Annual mammograms are extremely important to find any evidence of at an early stage breast cancer, improving the likelihood of successful treatments.
 A digital mammogram has the capability of locating lumps that are too small to find by touch alone.

 Breast ultrasound